dgarridoa/spark-forecast/README.md

 1. Create a cluster with the environment variables `MLFLOW_EXPERIMENT_NAME` and `WORKSPACE_FILE_PATH` as are set in the `databricks.yml` file.
 Navigate to the "Advanced options" section of your cluster setting, there you can set them in the "Environment variables" section.

 2. Install the project python wheel in the cluster.
-To install a previously deployed wheel, navigate to the "Install library" section of your cluster settings, where you can explore the Workspace to locate and select the wheel's path.
+To install a previously deployed wheel, navigate to the "Install library" section of your cluster settings, where you can explore the Workspace to locate and select the wheel's path, or you can upload a local generated wheel running the command `poetry build`, it will be created on the `dist/` directory.

 3. Deploy the workflow to the cluster with the given compute ID.
 ```